nelo-crypto/nelo-crypto/README.md

 [NeloMaths](https://nelo-crypto.github.io/nelo-maths/) - NeloMaths is a collection of crypto related calculators to help you keep on top of things.

-*Nelo Vaults (in development)* - A single place to manage your vaults and periodic contract calls.
+*NeloVaults (in development)* - A single place to manage your vaults and periodic contract calls.

 *Nelo Addresses (in development)* - An address manager to keep tabs on your wallets, along with contextual information.